learn-co-curriculum/intro-to-ruby-programming-basics-variables/README.md

 involving a variable without altering its value.
 We typically have to use an equals sign to reassign variables (there are some data type methods that can still alter a variable if needed).

+## Conclusion

+Variables play a critical role in programming.
+They allow us to store data at a particular location and retrieve it later.
+Variables can be reassigned as needed, and can even change their data type in Ruby.
+There are some conventions we try to follow to make our code easier to understand, such as using `snake_case` as opposed to `camelCase`.
+Variables allow us to write complex processes without having to deal with the concrete data directly.

 ## Resources